aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

   * ACLs for service plans are inherited, meaning all projects within an organization or organizational unit will have the same service plan.

+* Groups - User groups managed at the organization level and assigned to projects

 * Teams - Specific to a single organization or organizational unit and cannot be shared between them

 * Support contracts - Specific to a single organization or organizational unit and cannot be shared between them